davibe/next.js-example-with-global-stylesheet/README.md

 Note:

-I am still working in polishing up `babeel-plugin-wrap-in-js` then maybe later i will take a look how to load sass/less and others
+I am still working in polishing up `babel-plugin-wrap-in-js` then maybe later i will take a look how to load sass/less and others